-Spring is coming!
 Maybe you’ve already caught a few glimpses of warmer weather — but is your car clean and tidy for springtime cruising?

 Don’t let your car look like a grizzled winter warrior any longer than necessary.
 Follow these tips to tidy up your car or truck — they come straight from the detailers in our CarMax service bays.

 Twigs, leaves, and other debris have a way of getting into the gaps in your car’s bodywork.
 Remove the debris in these channels (under the hood and trunk lid, around your sunroof) and gaps to minimize the chances of clogged cabin filters and water drain holes.

 It might sound nit-picky, but the type of towels you use on your car are really important.
 Our detailers only use microfiber towels on metal surfaces — and if they slip and fall on the ground, they’re not used until they’re washed.

 “Any particles they pick up from the ground will act like sandpaper on your paint,” one CarMax detailer says.
 “If your microfiber towel touches the ground, retire it.
 Just throw it in the laundry.”

 Strike out the streaks.

 Our detailers use ammonia-based spray cleaners and waffle-weave towels to wipe down windshields and windows and minimize streaking.
 In a pinch, you can use balled-up newspaper to wipe down your windows without leaving streaks.
 It works!

 Whatever upholstery-safe cleaning solution customers use in their vehicles, the most common mistake is that they don't let the solution soak and break down stains.
 Properly pre-treating a stain (in accordance with the directions) will often help get that stain out tremendously.
 Follow the directions and, where indicated, be sure to let the solution soak into the stain for about two to three minutes before starting to clean.